zeinabourhane/zeinabourhane.github.io/outreach.md

 Commitment to public outreach is central in my career and therefore, I am always willing to participate on activities that engage society with the excitement of science.
 I have even participated in School visits and public talks.

-On This Page you find
+On This Page you find:

 - **[I- Scientific fairs (11)](https://github.com/zeinabourhane/zeinabourhane.github.io/blob/main/outreach.md#i--scientific-fairs-10)**